The Co-parenting pathway

 -

-Children are perceptive.
-They know far more about what is happening in the family than most parents realise, even when conflict is kept behind closed doors.
-Including them is not about exposing them to adult decisions.
-It is about giving them a safe, age-appropriate space to express how they feel.
+Children don’t miss a thing.
+They know far more about what is happening in the family than most parents realise, even when you’re trying very hard to keep the conflict from them.
+The goal is not to complicate matters or cause distress, but about giving them an opportunity to express how they feel.

 Our trained child consultants use an evidence-based approach to ensure every child is heard with care and sensitivity.
 We work with children from age 5.